Master of Arts in Intercultural Studies (M.A.I.C.S.)

 Transfer Students

-2. For all other transfer situations, please refer to “Transfer of Credits” in the Scholastic Regulations.
+2. Please refer to the Transfer of Credits in the Scholastic Regulations.

 Graduation Requirements

-1. Complete 64 semester units of coursework with a GPA of at least 2.0 (C or 75%).
+1. Complete 58 semester units of course work with a GPA of at least 3.0 (B).

 2. Attend the seminary retreat at least once during the program.

-3. Obtain academic clearance.
+3. Obtain an academic clearance.

-4. Students who have 3 or less credit units remaining to complete the degree program may still attend the commencement.
+4. Students who have 3 or less credit units left to complete the degree program may still attend the commencement.
 Such students must show proof of registration for the remaining units in the following summer term.